“Yes,” Adam admitted, “but it was the woman you gave me who brought me the fruit….

 Then the Lord asked the woman, “How could you do such a thing?”

-It’s natural to want to blame our family for our troubles, especially if we’ve been hurt or abused by them.
-And while they may be the reason for some of our problems and emotional difficulties, it’s detrimental to our well-being to continue using them as an excuse (or anyone else for that matter).
+It’s natural to want to blame others, especially if we’ve been hurt or abused by them.
+And while they may be the reason for some of our problems and emotional difficulties, it’s detrimental to our well-being to continue using them as an excuse to delay healing.

 What we can do is take responsibility for our part in our troubles.
 It doesn’t mean we should blame ourselves and feel guilty for every mishap.
 It simply means we “accept responsibility for our past mistakes and take steps to correct them,” as it says in the Life Recovery Bible.

 This opens the door to allow correction from ourselves, God and others.
 In this life, everyone experiences injustices.
 How we react to them will determine if we will live a life marked by anger, blame, and bondage; or forgiveness, peace and freedom.